 Women with fibromyalgia may experience heightened or different symptoms compared with men.

 - Fatigue in the morning

 - Symptoms specific to irritable bowel syndrome, commonly known as IBS

 Additional symptoms of fibromyalgia in women may involve:

 - Fibromyalgia can affect the menstrual cycle.
-Periods may be heavier, and women may experience painful menstruation, which is called dysmenorrhea.
+Periods may be heavier, and women may experience painful menstruation, called dysmenorrhea.

 Causes of fibromyalgia

-Even though it’s often grouped with rheumatic diseases like arthritis and lupus, fibromyalgia isn’t considered to be a disease of inflammation, or a joint or muscle disorder.
-It’s also not an autoimmune disorder – a condition in which the body’s immune system mistakenly attacks healthy tissues.
+Even though it’s often grouped with rheumatic diseases like arthritis and lupus, fibromyalgia isn’t considered a disease of inflammation or a joint or muscle disorder.
+It’s also not an autoimmune disorder—a condition in which the body’s immune system mistakenly attacks healthy tissues.

 Numerous scientists accept as true that recurring nerve stimulation causes changes in the brain and spinal cord of people with fibromyalgia.
 This change involves an abnormal rise in certain chemicals in the brain that signal pain.

 In addition, pain receptors in the brain seem to develop a type of pain memory and become allergic, meaning they can overreact to painful and painless signals.